To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Submit a complete program application and all supporting documents.

 You are only required to submit the following medical documents if you receive official notice of acceptance into the Paramedic Course.
-For a list of low-cost resources, view the Medical Resources document available in the Related Documents section at the bottom of this page.

 Physical: A current basic physical examination (conducted within the 12 months prior to the beginning of the course to which you are admitted), signed by a physician, specifying that you have no participation limitations in the classroom, hospital clinical, or field internship participation portions of the program.
 A copy of a recent physical examination for employment as a firefighter or ambulance attendant indicating there are no limitations on your participation and signed by a physician will suffice.